FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/FAQ/FAQ-ParentalGate.md

 }
 ```

-This single line will already work!
-But it will use the default Settings app-like colors (black/white/accent) which can look boring.
+This single line will already work! 🎉 But it will use the default system colors (black/white/accent) which can look off.

 You probably want to customize the parental gate to look nicer to fit your apps playful color scheme, like this: